carpentries-incubator/lesson-R-packaging/_episodes/02-accessing.md

 But first, let's see how can we actually use our freshly installed package!
 ## Using an installed package

+If you have used packages before, you may know that installing the package is not enough to start using it immediately.
 In order to use an installed package, you need to load it into workspace.
 In `R` jargon this is known as _attaching_ the package.
 This means that its functions and data will become available in your working session, so you can use them in your console and your scripts.
 Additionally, the functions in your package will be added to the search path.